Build-time dependency patching for Android

 import org.apache.commons.io.FileUtils

-Since we are handling external dependencies, we only have to manage JAR files.
-Therefore, we only iterate on jarInputs and not on directoryInputs.
-There are two cases when handling incremental build: either the file has been removed (❶) or it has been modified (❷).
-In all other cases, we can safely assume the file is already correctly copied.
+Since we handle external dependencies, we only need to manage JAR files.
+Therefore, we only iterate over jarInputs and not over directoryInputs.
+Incremental builds have two cases: either the file was removed (❶) or it was modified (❷).
+In all other cases, we can safely assume the file was already copied.

 JAR patching#